teofilussanprasetya/Stock_Price_Prediction_LSTM/README.md

 # Stock Price Prediction Using LSTM

 ## Executive Summary
 This project aims to predict daily stock prices for Apple Inc. (AAPL) and Advanced Micro Devices, Inc. (AMD) using Long Short-Term Memory (LSTM) architecture.
-Through this approach, the goal is to provide valuable insights for investors in making investment decisions.
-The analysis compares two LSTM models: a baseline model and a modified model.
+Two LSTM models are developed: a baseline model and a modified model.
+The goal is to provide valuable insights to help investors make informed investment decisions by comparing the performance of these models.

 ## Business Problem

-The stock market is highly dynamic and influenced by various factors, making stock price prediction a complex challenge.
-Investors need accurate methods to forecast stock movements to minimize investment risks and maximize returns.
-This project focuses on predicting daily stock prices for AAPL and AMD using historical data.
+Stock price prediction is complex due to market volatility and various influencing factors.
+Accurate forecasting models are needed by investors to reduce risks and increase returns.
+This project focuses on predicting daily stock prices for AAPL and AMD using historical stock data and LSTM models.

 ## Methodology

 ### Data Collection
-- Daily historical price data for AAPL and AMD was collected from Yahoo Finance using the Python package `yfinance`, including columns such as date, open price, close price, and volume.
+- Historical daily price data for AAPL and AMD was collected using the Python package `yfinance`.
+- Collected columns include the date, open price, close price, and volume.

 ### Data Preprocessing
-- Preprocess the data to structure the date and closing price columns.
+- Only the date and closing price columns were used for prediction.
-- Implement a sliding window technique with a window size of 5 days for input and a horizon of 1 day for output.
+- A sliding window technique was applied, using the previous 5 days as input to predict the next day’s price.

-### Model Development
-- **Baseline LSTM Model**: Utilizes 50 units with a ReLU activation function in the LSTM layer and a Perceptron node with one unit in the final layer.
-- **Modified LSTM Model**: Explores various modifications to the architecture and hyperparameters to improve performance.

-### Model Evaluation
-- Evaluate both models using performance metrics such as RMSE (Root Mean Square Error), MAE (Mean Absolute Error), and MAPE (Mean Absolute Percentage Error).

 ### Data Visualization
 - Visualizing stock price trends is crucial for understanding market behavior.
 The closing prices for AAPL and AMD were plotted to analyze their trends over time.